Mocap-2-to-3: Multi-view Lifting for Monocular Motion Recovery with 2D Pretraining: Experiment

 \subsection{Datasets and Metrics}

-\textbf{Training datasets.} To train the 2D diffusion model, we use two types of data: (1) projected 2D joints from HumanML3D~\cite{guo2022generating}, training each batch on a single random view; and (2) 2D data with a distribution similar to the test set.
-We then finetune the multi-view diffusion model on HumanML3D~\cite{guo2022generating}, BEDLAM~\cite{black2023bedlam}, and Human3.6M~\cite{ionescu2013human3}, where HumanML3D includes HumanAct12~\cite{guo2020action2motion} and AMASS~\cite{mahmood2019amass}.
+\textbf{Training datasets.} To pre-train the 2D diffusion model, we use two types of data: (1) projected 2D joints from HumanML3D~\cite{guo2022generating}, training each batch on a single random view; and (2) 2D data from the same source as the test set(e.g., the RICH training set).
+We then fine-tune the multi-view diffusion model on HumanML3D~\cite{guo2022generating}, BEDLAM~\cite{black2023bedlam}, and Human3.6M~\cite{ionescu2013human3}, where HumanML3D includes HumanAct12~\cite{guo2020action2motion} and AMASS~\cite{mahmood2019amass}.

-\textbf{Evaluation datasets.} Following \cite{shen2024world,yin2024lifting}, we evaluate our model on RICH~\cite{huang2022capturing} and AIST++~\cite{li2021ai}, two real-world datasets covering both outdoor and indoor scenes.
-They include actions like sitting, lying down, and handstands, which are less represented in the training set and therefore offer a more comprehensive test of the model’s generalization.
+\textbf{Evaluation datasets.} Following \cite{shen2024world,li2025lifting}, we evaluate our model on RICH~\cite{huang2022capturing} and AIST++~\cite{li2021ai}, two real-world datasets covering both outdoor and indoor scenes.
+They include actions like sitting, lying down, and handstands, which are less represented in the training set and offer a more comprehensive test of the model’s generalization.

 \textbf{Metrics.} We follow the evaluation protocol~\cite{shin2024wham,shen2024world} and use standard metrics.
 In the camera coordinate system, we compute per-frame root-aligned Mean Per-Joint Position Error (MPJPE) and Procrustes-Aligned MPJPE (PA-MPJPE) to evaluate pose accuracy.
 For world coordinates, we use W-MPJPE (aligned to the first two frames) and WA-MPJPE (with full-sequence alignment) to assess global trajectories.
 Since our method predicts absolute world positions, we also compute \textbf{Abs-MPJPE (without any alignment)}.
+All position errors are reported in millimeters (mm).
 Additionally, we evaluate root translation error ($T_{root}$), motion smoothness (Accel/Jitter), and foot sliding (FS).